blackfin/raspberry-pi-secure-cam/README.md

 For case used Raspberry Pi HQ Camera Case from [case](https://learn.adafruit.com/raspberry-pi-hq-camera-case).
 For software part used: python+ffmpeg+nginx.
 For ffmpeg part using codec h264_omx for reduce cpu usage.
-For power supply on a bench I used PC power supply.
+To avoid limitations from power supply input, 500W PSU was used as power source, which can supply serious 17A on +5V output.
+Measured voltage was +5.120 V at RPi pins.
+Connection between Pi and PSU was done using short cable with AWG18 wires.

 <img src="/images/pi-external-power.jpg" alt="External power" width="640" height="854">

-For make your raspberry pi cooler, set up radiator.
+For make your raspberry pi cooler, set up aluminum heat-sink.
+Covered SoC and IO chip
 <img src="/images/pi-cooling.jpg" alt="cooling" width="854" height="640">

 # Raspberry pi settings